+We study each industry and continually expand our network of talent, as well as our network of business consultants who support family-owned businesses, including board members, consultants and attorneys.
 We work closely with our clients to position their firms as employers of choice in their target landscape and actively cultivate relationships between existing executives and high-potential candidates.
 In addition to identifying top talent, we are closely involved in the interview stage, negotiations, the development of long-term incentive plans, post-hire consulting and onboarding.